What is the Coronavirus (COVID-19)?

-There are a total of 151 cases of COVID-19 in New Brunswick.
+There have been a total of 324 cases of COVID-19 in New Brunswick.
 Most cases are related to travel, but the public is being advised to practice social distancing and avoid direct contact with others.
 The public is asked to avoid calling Tele-Care (811) unless they have mild to moderate symptoms.

 While the risk of contracting Covid-19 is low, it is recommended that you always use infection-prevention actions such as hand washing, coughing and sneezing into your sleeve, and staying at home if you feel ill.
 If you have the symptoms of Covid-19 you should stay home and call Tele-Care at 811 to determine what you should do.